-Сreation of the Liepāja ghetto began in May 1942, eight months earlier then in Riga and Daugavpils due to the fact that there was no specific Jewish area in town that could serve as a base for the ghetto.
+The Liepāja ghetto was set up in May 1942, eight months earlier than in Riga and Daugavpils due to the fact that there was no specifically Jewish quarter that could serve as a basis for the ghetto.

-In order to concentrate Jews in one area, the Nazi leadership decided to commandeer 13 residential buildings and outbuildings to accommodate about 820 Jews remaining alive in Liepaja.
-The borders of the ghetto were drawn along Dārza, Apšu, Kungu and Bāriņu streets.
+In order to concentrate Jews in one area, the Nazi leadership decided to commandeer 13 residential buildings and outbuildings to accommodate about 820 Jews living in Liepaja.
+The ghetto confines were drawn along Dārza, Apšu, Kungu and Bāriņu streets.

-A hand-drawn plan by a survivor of the Liepāja ghetto, Solomon Feigerson, has survived.
-The sketch shows in detail the areas for living and other purposes.This process faced the problem of the lack of housing due to the war and the difficulties of resettlement of the residents of the houses of this quarter.
-The ghetto was liquidated on October 8, when the remaining prisoners were taken to Riga to the Kaiserwald concentration camp.
+Above is a rough plan drawn by a survivor of the Liepāja ghetto, Solomon Feigerson.
+The sketch clearly differentiates between living and other quarters.
+Setting up the ghetto was made more complicated due to a lack of housing during the war and the difficulties in resettling the district’s original residents.
+The ghetto was cleared on October 8 1942, when the remaining inhabitants were taken to the Kaiserwald concentration camp in Riga.

 Liepāja (old Libau) Ghetto drawing made by the Survivor Solomon Feigerson